Porges/ways-to-play/src/games/nine-mens-morris/index.md

 the <cite>Romance of Alexander</cite> (produced 1338–44).
 {% imageEnd %}

-However, in this woodcut by Hans Weiditz from @Trostspiegel [p.
-24] — a German version of Petrarch’s <cite>De remediis utriusque fortunae</cite> published some 200 years later in 1572 — we can see Chess being played by nobles and Backgammon by ordinary men, but Nine Men’s Morris is being played by monkeys:
+However, in this German woodcut by Hans Weiditz from @Trostspiegel [p.
+24] — a version of Petrarch’s <cite>De remediis utriusque fortunae</cite> published some 200 years later in 1572 — we can see Chess being played by nobles and Backgammon by ordinary men, but Nine Men’s Morris is evidently only suitable to be played by monkeys:

 {% image
     noborder=true